 The holder of The New Zealand Distinguished Service Decoration, who performs further services worthy of another award, may be awarded a Bar to their Decoration.

 The Decoration may be awarded posthumously.

 Announcement of Awards

-Awards of The New Zealand Distinguished Service Decoration will normally be announced in the regular New Year and Queen’s Birthday Honours Lists.
+Awards of The New Zealand Distinguished Service Decoration will normally be announced in the regular New Year and King’s Birthday Honours Lists.

 Naming of Awards

 The recipient’s name and date of the award are engraved on the reverse of the Decoration between the two inscriptions.